bdevidal/stock-analysis/README.md

 ```

-As you can see, by establishing a series of output arrays (tickerVolumes, tickerStartingPrices, and tickerEndingPrices), we were able to write the relevant data into these arrays in a single pass.
-We do this by establishing the variable tickerIndex to unify the data across arrays, then increment it at each transition between individual stocks.
+As you can see, by establishing a series of output arrays (`tickerVolumes`, `tickerStartingPrices`, and `tickerEndingPrices`), we were able to write the relevant data into these arrays in a single pass.
+We do this by establishing the variable `tickerIndex` to unify the data across arrays, then increment it at each transition between individual stocks.
 Once the arrays are full, we then do a final output to our presentation sheet.
 This drastically reduces the overhead per run, as can be seen in the following images;

 **Initial Runs:**